18 June 2019

 Via degli Ausoni, 1

-Alberto Oliverio is Professor Emeritus of psychobiology of the Università Sapienza di Roma, where he is part of the Centro di Neurobiologia.
-He has worked in many international research centres such as the Karolinska in Stockholm, the Brain Research Institute of the UCLA in Los Angeles, the Jackson Laboratory in Maine, the Center for Neurobiology of Learning and Memory of the University of California in Irvine.
-From 1976 to 2002 he has been director of the Istituto di Psicobiologia e Psicofarmacologia del Consiglio Nazionale delle Ricerche.
+Alberto Oliverio is Professor Emeritus of Psychobiology at the Sapienza Università di Roma, where he is part of the Centro di Neurobiologia.
+He has worked in many international research centres such as the Karolinska in Stockholm, the Brain Research Institute of UCLA in Los Angeles, the Jackson Laboratory in Maine, the Center for Neurobiology of Learning and Memory of the University of California in Irvine.
+From 1976 to 2002 he was director of the Istituto di Psicobiologia e Psicofarmacologia del Consiglio Nazionale delle Ricerche.